PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 <GradingGuideline
 	gradeU="Not applicable."
-	grade3="No extra tasks need to be completed." grade4="The extra tasks Search and Pagination needs to be completed." grade5="The extra task Uploading Files needs to be completed."
+	grade3="No extra tasks need to be completed." grade4="The extra tasks Search and Pagination has been completed." grade5="The extra task Uploading Files has been completed."
 />